coralogix/coralogix-aws-serverless/src/cloudwatch-logs/README.md

 # AWS CloudWatch-logs integarion for Coralogix

-Coralogix provides a predefined Lambda function to easily forward your CloudTrail logs straight to the Coralogix platform.
+Coralogix provides a predefined Lambda function to easily forward your CloudWatch logs straight to the Coralogix platform.

-This application retrieves **CloudWatch** logs and sends them to your **Coralogix** account.

 IF you want to use **AWS Secrets** to store the private_key, first you need to deploy Coralogix SecretLayer form AWS Serverless Repository.
 Take in consideration that both layers and lambda need to be in the same AWS Region.